One session. Real teammates.

 What 90 minutes looks like

-Every drop-in lands inside an active Showtime phase week.
+Every drop-in lands inside an active Triple Digits phase week.
 The drills depend on which week you attend, but the structure is always the same: warm-up → block training → constraint-led drills → competition → conclusion.

 The details